papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 These are conflicts in the brain.
 Business logic and deployment skills, churning out ideas for an interesting app, and making it look good - technically and conceptually.
 I do not subscribe to the left brain / right brain myth.
 I believe that I can get better at design if I work at it - like anything.
 But, geez, it is not easy . . .

-Luckily, there is plent of help.
-Josh's course is one source and finding inspiration from various website from all over the world, the art that you can find on CodePen and other places.
+and finding inspiration from various website from all over the world, the art that you can find on CodePen and other places.

+Luckily, there is plenty of help.
+Josh's course is one source that I have already mentioned.
+I highly recommend it to any front end developers.
+I am only about half way through and I have already gotten my money's worth.